Steve Smith (quarterback): Professional football

 In March 1984, Smith signed a contract to play for the Montreal Concordes in the Canadian Football League (CFL).
 During the 1984 CFL season, completing 19 of 45 passes for 263 yards, three touchdowns and seven interceptions.
 In 1985, Smith was on the roster of the Ottawa Rough Riders.

-Smith signed a contract with the San Diego Chargers in April 1986, but did not appear in any regular season games with the club.
+Smith signed a contract with the San Diego Chargers, who had drafted him in the second round of the 1984 Supplemental Draft, in April 1986, but did not appear in any regular season games with the club.